Is vegan leather durable?

 Before

 Vegan leather represents a promising cruelty-free alternative to traditional leather, both as an ethical alternative and in terms of style and performance.
-While its resistance may vary depending on the materials used, options like pineapple leather and cactus leather show that it is possible to combine durability and style.
-Apple leather, new to the market, is no exception: proof of this is the apple leather collection and the collaboration sneaker with Mademoiselle Pimpante.
+While its durability can vary depending on the materials used, options like pineapple leather and cactus leather show that it's possible to combine durability and style.
+New to the market, apple leather is no exception: proof of this is our apple leather collection and the collaboration sneaker with Mademoiselle Pimpante.

-Choosing environmentally friendly materials and taking care of them contributes to a more sustainable future.
+Choosing environmentally friendly materials and caring for them helps contribute to a more sustainable future.
 It is interesting to evaluate the different types of vegan leather and their respective environmental impacts to make an informed choice.
-Ultimately, whether for ethical, environmental, or aesthetic reasons, vegan leather offers a possibility for committed consumption.
+Ultimately, whether for ethical, environmental, or aesthetic reasons, vegan leather offers an opportunity for conscious consumption.